 Today GIF come in various sizes, formats, styles and purposes and we can rightfully say that it’s the new go-to form of pop culture media.
-There are many platforms out there which allow users to browse existing GIF databases or to create and upload their own work.
+There are many platforms out there that allow users to browse existing GIF databases or to create and upload their own work.
 Giphy is currently the most popular one.
-Today they convey us to mass bombing of animated content through various channels.
+Today they convey us to the mass bombing of animated content through various channels.

 Most of them derive from known movies or TV series and interpret their storyline through a couple of frames in a humorous way.
-Subsequently, they are no longer part of a bigger picture, but become a separate entity.
+Subsequently, they are no longer part of a bigger picture but become a separate entity.
 Now they have a purpose to interpret emotional state or to joke on the content itself.

-The big question is why this 30 year old video/image hybrid flourished as a medium only recently?
+The big question is why this 30-year-old video/image hybrid flourished as a medium only recently.

 For all those uninformed let’s elaborate the origins of the humble GIF.
 GIF stands for Graphics Interchange Format, which is a bitmap image form (rasterized graphics consisting of a structured grid mainly rectangular/square format – pixels).
 The father of GIF is Steve Wilhite, who was in charge of the CompuServe engineering team.
-Back then GIF was a standard 8 bit format, and in the 1990’s it became the main picture format.
-The compressed format was the ideal for performing image transfers across the slow modem connections of the time.
+Back then GIF was a standard 8-bit format, and in the 1990’s it became the main picture format.
+The compressed format was ideal for performing image transfers across the slow modem connections of the time.
 The format also allowed for color, replacing the black-and-white run-length encoding format (RLE).

 GIF supports 8 bits per pixel in every image.
 Thus, each variety of color has its tonal variation which produces the final 256 colors.
 This means that GIF supports animated pictures which can have a maximum of 256 colors for each individual frame.
 Sadly, this limitation makes complex animations twitchy and transitions less subtle.
 But, in the end, it does not derogate GIF’s popularity whatsoever.

-In 1989 CompuServe published 89a version of GIF which had animation delay ability.
+In 1989 CompuServe published the 89a version of GIF which had animation delay ability.
 Another major benefit was the transparent background.
 These two aspects slowly but surely pushed GIF into mass use on the web.

 FIRST PUBLIC USE

-After the launch of personal web hosting services and basic HTML platforms such as Geocities and Tripod, use of GIF files in web design became omnipresent.
+After the launch of personal web hosting services and basic HTML platforms such as Geocities and Tripod, the use of GIF files in web design became omnipresent.
 But as a downside, it oversaturated the internet.
 Animated GIF banners with specific functions became very popular.
-One of the most prolific examples was constant opening and closing of a mailbox while clicking on someone’s e-mail address, contact page, etc.
+One of the most prolific examples was the constant opening and closing of a mailbox while clicking on someone’s e-mail address, contact page, etc.

 First major tipping point for GIF was 1990.
 When it became a part of classic animation with transparent background, thus it could be used in various graphics contexts.

-One of her other early works is monochromatic graphic story called “My boyfriend came back from the war”.
+One of her other early works is a monochromatic graphic story called “My boyfriend came back from the war”.
 It was a project where visitors had an option to choose the direction of unfolding story purely by interaction.
-Sadly this, and many other art projects of that time, got lost primarily because of technology advancement.
+Sadly this, and many other art projects of that time, got lost primarily because of technological advancement.
 They simply became obsolete to consume on modern browsers and devices.